Winter driving tips for motorists in the UK

 A smear of polish or Vaseline on rubber door seals will stop them freezing shut and a squirt of WD40 works on locks.

-Allow extra time for windscreens to clear properly and scrape snow and ice off wing mirrors, roofs and windows before setting off; keep an ice scraper in the car.
-You can be fined for driving while your vision is obscured.
+You can be fined for driving while your vision is obscured, so allow extra time for windscreens to clear properly and scrape snow and ice off wing mirrors, roofs and windows before setting off.
+Keep an ice scraper in the car for this so you don't freeze your fingers and snap your credit card!

 Lights are not just so you can see but so you can be seen too.
 Make sure your lights are clean and carry spare bulbs.